day8/re-frame-undo/README.md

   :reinstate-fn (fn [ratom value] (swap! ratom merge value))})
 ```

-In an even more complicated world (not recommended), you could even choose
+In an more complicated world, you could even choose
 to harvest state outside of `app-db`.
 The state of a sibling DataScript
 database?
 Another ratom?
 Yes, these two `fn`s are given `app-db` but
-they could draw data from further afield if necessary.
+they could pull data from further afield if necessary.
 Whatever you
 return from your `harvest-fn` will be stored (a vector?, a map?, anything),
 and then later it is expected that your `reinstate-fn` will know how to
 put the harvested values (maps?, vectors?, anything) back in the right places.